jamesmoon2/ai/prompt_outline.md

   Clarify what a successful answer looks like to guide the AI.

 - **External Knowledge Use**
-  Instruct the model to assume access to external data or context as needed.
+  Instruct the model to access to external data or context as needed, if the model has access to tools.

 - **Error Handling**
   Prompt the AI to flag uncertainties or potential mistakes proactively.